YingruWuGit/HiCKey/README.md

 ![Untitled](https://user-images.githubusercontent.com/60941766/84854383-7caebf80-b02f-11ea-852a-c1c88afb6153.png)

 "hickey_linux.exe" is used for linux system in exactly the same way.
-Except the first argument should be "hickey_linux" instead of "HiCKey".
+Except the first argument should be "~/hickey_linux" instead of "HiCKey".

+If the terminal shows "bash: ~/hickey_linux: Permission denied", try input "chmod u+x ~/hickey_linux" first.
+Then execute the programe.

 # Output